-At Harvard and Brown, he has taught in the Departments of Biology, Neuroscience, Psychology, Political Science, and Religion, and five times received a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning at Harvard University.
+At Harvard and Brown, he has taught in the Departments of Biology, Neuroscience, Psychology, Political Science, and Religion, and five times received a Certificate of Distinction in Teaching from the Derek Bok Center for Teaching and Learning at Harvard.